 Table A2 in the Appendix shows a comparison of virus and protozoan cyst reduction and survival for the treatment plants that practiced disinfection (Sections 2.3, 2.4) and those that did no (Section 2.2).

-Tertiary treatment processes used with activated sludge include filtration (cloth, sand or membrane filters), chemical processes (precipitation) and physical-chemical processes (coagulation, flocculation) commonly followed by disinfection.
+Tertiary treatment processes are covered in a separate chapter.
+They are used with activated sludge and include filtration (cloth, sand or membrane filters), chemical processes (precipitation) and physical-chemical processes (coagulation, flocculation) commonly followed by disinfection.
 Tertiary processes have been developed principally to improve effluent quality in terms of physical-chemical parameters for more stringent effluent guidelines (e.g., nitrogen and phosphorus) with less attention on specific pathogen reduction (Burton et al., 2014).

 Figure 10 presents the results of Giardia and Cryptosporidium reduction in an activated sludge plant in China with a flow rate of 1,000,000 m3/day (Fu et al., 2010).
 The plant uses the following tertiary processes: coagulation, flocculation, sedimentation, and sand filtration.
 Giardia reduction was reported at 3.46 log10 and Cryptosporidium 3.34 log10, with effluent concentrations ranging from <0.2−2.1 cysts/L for Giardia and from 0.2−0.4 oocysts/L for Cryptosporidium.
 Figure 11 presents the log10 reduction in each unit process (activated sludge, coagulation-flocculation-sedimentation, and sand filtration).
 The conventional activated sludge process has the highest log10 reduction for both Giardia and Cryptosporidium (1.85 and 1.64 log10 respectively), which is approximately double the log10 reduction for each of the subsequent unit processes (coagulation/flocculation/sedimentation (C/F/S) and sand filter (SF)) for both Giardia and Cryptosporidium (Figure 11).
 The total log10 reduction reported in this study for both Giardia and Cryptosporidium, however, is among the highest reported in the literature.